JMousqueton/streamdeck-zoom-plugin/README.md

 * Bring the Zoom client to the front and focus on it
 * Leave a meeting.
 If you're the host, end the meeting

+Currently, this Zoom plugin only works on macOS.
+It's using AppleScript to detect the status of the buttons and an alternative needs to be figured out for Windows.
+The code is open for pull requests for anyone who would like to do the Windows part!

 # Installation